jbestenlehner/mat1820_example/docs/session6.md

 Colab is a web-based cloud-service hosted by Google accessible via a web-browser.
 Therefore, any files you would like to read needs to be uploaded to Colab workspace of your session.
 Files you create or write to are stored on your workspace of your Colab session.
 Those files are only temporarily stored.
 If you close your session (e.g. closing browser tab), all your data and files will be lost.

-There are many ways you can access data from or within a Colab session, but we will only use the following.
+### Uploading and downloading local files

+To uploaded and download local files Google provides a python package

-### Uploading files from Blackboard
+### Uploading files hosted on Websites

 The Colab cloud-service uses Linux.
 So Linux commands can be used to handle data.
 To upload data from Blackboard or website in general you can use the command `wget`.
 Linux commands within your code cell are executed with a "!" in front of the command.